This is part 2 of an 8 part series comparing the Meier Corda Soul and Oppo HA-1. Click here for the introduction.

 - Soul’s volume knob

-- A better design (no potentiometers in signal path, changes gain rather than attenuating fixed gain).
+- Changes gain rather than attenuating fixed gain

 - Are the relays this loud on the production version?

 - The volume control relays on my Corda Jazz are much quieter.